 Bunny-Ears Lawyer: Dr. Saperstein.
 He's the best OB/GYN in town, and even though Chris and Ann hate him for what he's doing to Tom in his personal life (running Tom's business into the ground out of spite), they love him as a doctor.

 The long-suffering Jerry, who is a loser at everything and mocked by everyone in the office, even the nice people.
-It's often contrasted by the great many things he has going for him: he's talented, cultured, enormously endowed, and has three beautiful daughters.
+It's often contrasted by the great many things he has going for him: he's talented, cultured, enormously endowed, and has a gorgeous wife and three beautiful daughters.

 Kyle (Andy's frequent shoeshine customer) is even lower on the food chain.
 Tellingly, even Jerry rudely puts him down.